Kolcha/DigitalClockNext/doc/extended_legacy_skin_format.md

 * w - glyph width, can be not equal image width, defaults to image width
 * h - glyph height, can be not equal image height, defaults to image height
 * ax - horizontal distance to the next glyph, from (0,0) of current to (0,0) of next, defaults to w, can be both more or less than w
-* ay - vertical distance to the next glyph, from (0,0) of current to (0,0) of next, defaults to h, can be both more or less than h
+* ay - vertical distance to the previous glyph, from (0,0) of current to (0,0) of previous, defaults to h, can be both more or less than h

 Example section: